bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE.md

 br
 ```

-## Branch of periodic orbits with Trapezoid method
+## Branch of periodic orbits with Orthogonal Collocation

-We then compute the branch of periodic orbits from the last Hopf bifurcation point (on the right).
-We use finite differences to discretize the problem of finding periodic orbits.
-Obviously, this will be problematic when the period of the limit cycle grows unbounded close to the homoclinic orbit.
+We compute the branch of periodic orbits from the last Hopf bifurcation point (on the right).
+We use Orthogonal Collocation to discretize the problem of finding periodic orbits.
+This is vastly more precise than the following methods because we use mesh adaptation.

 ```@example TUTODE
-# continuation parameters
-opts_po_cont = ContinuationPar(opts_br, dsmax = 0.1, ds = -0.001, dsmin = 1e-4,
-	max_steps = 80, tol_stability = 1e-8)

 # arguments for periodic orbits
 # one function to record information and one
 # function for plotting